zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ```

 Pass `--crosschain-hash` to `hash` here, and to the matching `client receive`, `client token mint`, `user send`, `client send`, or `client token burn` command below, when the token-name must use the Asterizm cross-chain hash.
+This sample message has a 112-byte header, so `messageHeader` uses the first 224 hex characters.
+If your header includes extra flags, pass the complete header instead.

 ![relayer Tx](figures/03-relayer-tx.svg)